 A meta analysis (a review of a group of studies) published in the Journal of the American College of Nutrition looked at 14 clinical studies including a total of 626 adults and concluded that whey protein powder has favorable effects on body composition (and is even more effective when combined with resistance training).

 However, there are some side effects associated with whey protein, particularly on kidney and liver function and for those with sensitivities and allergies to dairy.

 When it comes to the effectiveness of casein vs whey protein, one study showed that casein did not have any noticeable differences on body composition, strength, and power and agility compared to whey.

-Casein has a few major flaws as a protein source too.
-This study found that it promotes the growth of prostate cancer cells.
+Casein has a few flaws as a protein source too.
+One study found that it promotes the growth of prostate cancer cells.
 And since it’s milk-based, it’s probably not a good choice if you’re sensitive to dairy.

 Benefits and Risks of Brown Rice Protein Powder